oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 # Encapsulation of Blocking Calls

 Blocking encapsulation needs to happen down into the service, as explained in the [Reactor documentation](https://projectreactor.io/docs/core/release/reference/#faq.wrap-blocking).
-This means the scheduler assignment must happen inside the implementation.
+This means the scheduler assignment must also happen inside the implementation.

 Create the class `SecureRandomReactiveImpl`.